MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-status-code.md

 These HTTP status codes indicate that the client browser must take more action to fulfill the request.
 For example, the client browser may have to request a different page on the server.
 Or, the client browser may have to repeat the request by using a proxy server.

-IIS 7.0 and later versions use the following redirection HTTP status codes:
+IIS uses the following redirection HTTP status codes:

 | Code | Description | Notes |
 |--|--|--|